dlfedie/grassmonkeyapp/README.md

 ## Built With

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+Oh, and a lot of love!

 ### Prerequisites